 Dr. Michael Whyte earned his MD degree at Downstate College of Medicine, State University of New York, Brooklyn, NY, and then had residency training in Internal Medicine at Bellevue Hospital in New York City.
-After his fellowship in Endocrinology, he joined the faculty of our Division in the late 1970s.
+After his fellowship in Endocrinology, he joined the faculty of our division in the late 1970s.
 Dr. Whyte is a world-leading expert in heritable skeletal disorders in children and adults.
-He directs the Center for Metabolic Bone Disease and Molecular Research at Shriners Hospital for Children, St. Louis, which serves as a national resource for the diagnosis, treatment, and investigation of disorders of bone and mineral metabolism and skeletal dysplasias in children.
-In addition to his activities at Shriners Hospital, Dr. Whyte sees patients in the Bone Health Program at the Center for Advanced Medicine.
+He directed the Center for Metabolic Bone Disease and Molecular Research at Shriners Hospitals for Children – St. Louis for almost 40 years, which served as a national resource for the diagnosis, treatment, and investigation of disorders of bone and mineral metabolism and skeletal dysplasias in children.

 Professional Societies and Organizations